OumaimaHourrane/WEBSITE/tabs/about.md

 # for override items in _data/lang/[language].yml
 title: NLP Girl
-#button_name: "My button"
+button_name: "hhh"
 # for override side_and_top_nav_buttons in _data/conf/main.yml
-icon: "fa fa-bath"
+#icon: "fa fa-bath"

 # seo
 # if not specified, date will be used.